mod-audio/mod-midi-merger/README.md

 # mod-midi-merger

-A small Jack-internal client to merge MIDI events from seveal inputs to one output.
+A small Jack-internal client to merge MIDI events from several inputs to one output.

 ## Build